Colors That Go With Navy Blue — 15 Combos That Show This Color is More Versatile Than You Think

 (Image credit: Fernando Marroquin.
 Studio credit Ezequiel Farca)

-Blue on blue might sound bland living room paint color idea, but going all over with a single color always has a surprisingly striking effect.
-Trying pairing navy blue furniture, whether that be a sofa or a chair, with slightly lighter rich blue walls for a calming and cocooning look.
-Add some much-needed warmth with wood accents.
+Blue on blue might sound bland, but going all over with a single color actually has a surprisingly striking effect.
+Try pairing navy blue furniture, whether that be a sofa or a chair, with slightly lighter blue walls for a calming, and cozy living room idea.
+Then add in some much-needed warmth with wood accents.

-'When pairing navy with other blues, look for shades that can provide contrast, like pale shades of blue,' says Sarah.
-'Introducing additional colors or using neutrals to break up the blues can help the space feel overly monochromatic while leaning into a blue aesthetic.'
+"When pairing navy with other blues, look for shades that can provide contrast, like pale shades of blue," says Livingetc's global brand director, Sarah Spiteri.
+"Introducing additional colors or using neutrals to break up the blues can help the space feel overly monochromatic while leaning into a blue aesthetic."

 Blue living room with deep orange velvet sofa